scalerflux/studious-journey/README.md

-# RISC-V Tapeout program week 2
+# RISC-V tapeout program week 2
 We'll try to get a solid understanding of SoC fundamentals and see how to practice functional modelling of the BabySoC using simulation tools (Icarus Verilog &amp; GTKWave)

 <details>